coraline9d/coraline9d/README.md

 👩🏼‍💻 Here, you will find all the projects I do to increase my knowledge in the field

-📌 Soon, I aim to deepen Symfony
+ 📌 Soon, I aim to deepen Wordpress

 ## 🛠 Skills
 <div dir="auto">